 Despite the many positive aspects of living in rural, regional and remote communities, there are distinct challenges associated with distance and isolation, which place these communities at greater risk of poorer health outcomes and management.

 ECHO has been established with funding from Beyond Medical Education and grants of between $50,000 and $150,000 are available for projects to be delivered over two years from October 2018.
-There will be two rounds, with approximately $400,000 available in this round.
-Round 2 will be offered in 2020.
+There will be approximately $349,000 available in this second and final round.

 Priority funding areas

-Priority will be given to locally driven initiatives, based in rural, regional and remote New South Wales and Victorian communities that:
+Priority will be given to locally driven initiatives, based in rural, regional and remote Victorian and New South Wales communities that:

 - Improve accessibility and availability of innovative public primary health service delivery that while publicly available, is difficult to access;